Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Again, remember to reserve your rental car ahead of time – this is a popular season on the French Riviera.

-This 12th-century medieval seaside village is your starting point, or Kilometer 0, and you'll see why as soon as you get here.
+This 12th-century medieval village is your starting point, or Kilometer 0, and you'll see why as soon as you get here.

 While you're here to wander around the streets and check out the mimosa, there's a lot more to do in this little town.